Dom88Finch/DS_portfolio/README.md

-# Project 6:Alpha signal generation for equity & crypto-currency markets using AI
+# Project X :Alpha signal generation for equity & crypto-currency markets using AI

 *Aim: To be able to produce entry and exit signals for multiple assets across multiple markets with an expected return of  6-9% weekly return.
 This is then implemented across a fully automated risk management system that is dynamically adjusted using reinforcement learning algrorithms.  *